Longtime Nelson volleyball coach Vicki Crawford retiring

 Thompson and thousands of others have been affected by Crawford’s knowledge of passion for the game — including Joey Crawford, her son.

-Seeing his mom coach fueled his desire to become a coach also (he did so with the Amherst County varsity baseball team for seven years before taking an administration job with the division).
+Seeing his mom coach fueled his desire to become a coach also (he did so with the Amherst County High School varsity baseball team for several years before taking an administration job with the division).
 His mom spending hours after school in the gym for practices and games, that’s all he’s ever known.

 So when he and other members of their family showed up to support Crawford in her final home game, he, too, had to hold back the emotions.
 His eyes welled up as he spoke of her accomplishments and what she’s meant to Nelson County.